jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Note to the reader

-I inserted videos throughout this book.
+I inserted YouTube, Vimeo, and GIF videos throughout this book.
 They communicate ideas quickly and easily so why not.
 I especially used them because I wanted to showcase how relevant this book is.
-Today on the internet many regular people are working to improve middle-class life.
-They and their audience are using a collaboration philosophy without fully knowing it yet.
-The entire middle class can follow their lead.
-I want to help them all realize that.
+On the internet today there are many regular people working to improve middle-class life.
+They and their audience are collaborating—they just don't have a philosophy to unite them yet.
+I want to unite them inside a new philosophy.
 Of course, all credit for the videos goes to the creators.

 # Introduction